27 Feb Excercise After PVD is Safe

 Statistically, a retinal tear will occur during the first six weeks of onset of a PVD.

-This might be a valid concern except for two arguments; 1) each evening during REM sleep (a necessary stage of sleep), the eyes beat back and forth faster than any activity we perform while awake, and 2) after the six week period, there is no known “healing” of the retina.
+This might be a valid concern except for two arguments: 1) Each evening during REM sleep (a necessary stage of sleep), the eyes beat back and forth faster than any activity we perform while awake, and 2) After the six week period, evidence shows that the retina hasn’t “healed” in any significant way.

-REM (rapid eye movement) occurs every evening and involves continuous beating of your eye back and forth.
-While the speed of the eye movements (think of what your eyes do when you reach the end of a sentence) approaches that of reading, the extent to which the eyes move and the duration supersede these reading movements.
+During REM, the speed of the eye movements (think of what your eyes do when you reach the end of a sentence) approaches that of reading, however the extent to which the eyes move is more extreme than these reading movements.
+And it occurs for hours during a normal sleep.

 Thus, every night your eyes sustain greater forces during REM than while you are awake.